Stianje/gr-lorawan_sdr/README.md

 ![NodeRed](https://img.shields.io/badge/NodeRED-3.0.2-brightgreen)
 ![influxdb](https://img.shields.io/badge/InfluxDB-1.6.7-brightgreen)

-# Open-Source LoRaWAN System with SDR
+# Open-Source LoRaWAN System using SDR
 This repository contains the code, configuration files, and documentation for our project, where we developed an open-source LoRaWAN system using a Software-Defined Radio (SDR) communicating with traditional Commercial-Off-The-Shelf (COTS) end nodes.
 Using GNURadio with [gr-lora_sdr](https://github.com/tapparelj/gr-lora_sdr) LoRa transceiver, to accomplish the physical layer.
 This project was carried out by students at the University of Agder (UiA).

 ![Diagram](https://github.com/Stianje/gr-lorawan_sdr/assets/119126968/d1ad6958-8528-4efe-887d-7faff8b2579b)